sorengrey/Team-Profile-Generator/README.md

 Please contact me before contributing.

 ### Tests <a name="Tests"></a>
-See package.json for Jest testing.
+Tests can be run by entering "run npm test" into the terminal.
+See package.json for more testing info.

 ### License <a name="License"></a>
 This project is licensed under MIT.
 For more information about this license, visit [opensource.org](http://www.opensource.org).